ggonnella/textformats/cheatsheets/CLI.md

 " only datatype not yet in testfile | `tf_spec generate_tests -f <TESTFILE>`

-(1) Python library `exrex` must be installed, binary `exrex` must be in PATH (2) default behaviour for preprocessed specifications and specifications
+(1) Python library `exrex` must be installed, binary `exrex` must be in PATH (2) default behaviour for compiled specifications and specifications
     passed as standard input